Fan1ing/MesoNet/README.md

 # MesoNet
-####  A MesoNet Model for Predicting Physicochemical Property of Complex Systems.
+####  MesoNet: A Fundamental Principle for Multi-Representation  Learning in Complex Chemical Systems
 This work presents a highly interpretable machine learning model designed to elucidate complex intramolecular and intermolecular interactions, particularly in multicomponent mixtures.
 The model achieves unified predictive modeling for both binary and ternary mixture systems within a single framework, overcoming key challenges in handling compositional diversity and interaction nonlinearity.

 Key features include: